Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-shell/README.md

 For a full example for how to use this component please refer to the [FT UI example app][example].

 [example]: ../../examples/basic-ft-ui/readme.md

+## Core branding
+Core branding encompases the shared elements which together generate the look and feel of an ft.com page, they are both intrinsic to our brand and required by every page.
+Core branding includes favicons, fonts, and backgorund colour.

+FT favicons, the background colour, and the fallback fonts have been defined in this package.
+Our custom fonts are defined in the [anvil-ft-ui-layout](https://github.com/Financial-Times/anvil/tree/master/packages/anvil-ui-ft-layout) package; font files must be downloaded via a blocking script and cannot be included in the shell for that reason.

 ## Options